Meet the New Ford Puma - It’s Nothing Like the Old One

 Despite a pretty good sales record, the model was ditched as Ford focussed their efforts on their hatchbacks, however, the cult status lived on and to this day you’ll find countless events up and down the country where owners race their beloved Pumas.

 Now though, times have changed.
-Last week Ford announced that the Puma nametag will be making a return to their model lineup, but not as a sports car, instead, as a small crossover.
+Ford announced that the Puma nametag wouldl be making a return to their model lineup, but not as a sports car, instead, as a small crossover with bold SUV exterior styling.
 While the old model offered raw, unfiltered pleasures, this new car boasts some extremely advanced technology to make day to day driving as effortless as possible.

-The new Puma will come with features such as adaptive cruise control, where the car will break from it’s cruising speed when a car pulls in front, then accelerate back up to pace once the road is clear.
-The Puma will also use an extremely advanced 1.0-litre Ecoboosted hybrid engine that will improve performance, economy and the Puma’s playful character.
+The new Puma comes with features such as adaptive cruise control, where the car will break from it’s cruising speed when a car pulls in front, then accelerate back up to pace once the road is clear.
+The Puma uses an extremely advanced 1.0-litre Ecoboosted mild hybrid engine that will improve performance, economy and the Puma’s playful character.
 This unit will push out 153 horsepower, which is interesting the same power as the top-performing coupe did twenty years ago.

-There will also be a 125 PS model available which will be the most economical model on sale upon introduction.
-This also uses a 1.0-litre hybrid engine and should reliably return up to a claimed 52 mpg on the combined cycle.
+There is a 125 PS model available which will be the most economical model on sale upon introduction.
+This also uses a 1.0-litre mild hybrid engine and should reliably return up to a claimed 52 mpg on the combined cycle.